-A friend asked me to outline the weathering techniques I use.
-I don’t know that any of these are unique.
+A friend recently asked me to outline the weathering techniques I use.
+I don’t know that any of these are unique, really.
 All are either direct copies or adaptations of what I have seen others do.
 I try to take these various methods and boil them down to the minimum, and then use them as layers to build up weathering on any particular model.
 I don’t present these as perfect, complete, or without areas for improvement.
 In fact, three years ago this list was a bit shorter.
 So I’m always adding to it.
-But I like this method & this order of application because, to me, it is logical, and most important, reproducible.
+But I like this method and this order of application because to me it’s logical, and most important, reproducible.

 These steps assume the airframe is built, seams filled, sanded, and if you prefer to use primer, it is primed and sanded.

 *Asterisk indicates the steps I use on every build, even if only in a light application.

 - *Put down the basic paint colors.
 For example, if this were an ETO Spitfire, I’d put the medium sea gray underneath, ocean gray and dark green on top, and add the sky fuselage stripe and yellow leading edge wing markings.